Operator Learning for Consolidation: An Architectural Comparison for DeepONet Variants: Conclusion

 Our results also show that the trained DeepONet model performance diminishes when extrapolating to out-of-distribution values of $C_v$ and the function spaces for the initial excess PWP condition.
 This suggests that the deployment of a DeepONet-based surrogate model requires careful PDE parameter selection of a training dataset, which, in turn, requires relevant geotechnical expert knowledge.
+If the problem can be described with a full PDE form, physics-informed loss terms can be employed to mitigate these output distribution errors (e.g., \cite{wang2021learning_pideeponet}).
+Alternatively, active learning frameworks (e.g., \cite{guan2022adaptive_active, tharwat2023survey_active}) could also be considered.

-Beyond these technical contributions, this work introduces DeepONet to the geotechnical engineering community as an effective surrogate modeling framework.
-Its ability to generalize across varying PDE parameters and initial conditions without retraining makes it especially attractive for sensitivity analysis, real-time prediction, design optimization, and inverse problems, where traditional numerical solvers or even physics-informed neural networks may fall short due to computational or formulation constraints.
+Beyond the highlighted technical contributions, this work introduces DeepONet to the geotechnical engineering community as an effective surrogate modeling framework.
+Its ability to generalize across varying PDE parameters and initial conditions without retraining makes it especially attractive for real-time prediction, uncertainty quantification, design optimization, and inverse problems, where traditional numerical solvers or even physics-informed neural networks may fall short due to computational or formulation constraints.

+In terms of engineering applications, we believe that the DeepONet model implemented in this study has the potential to be integrated with modern sensing technologies to enable pore-pressure monitoring and subsurface characterization, thereby supporting a real-time monitoring framework for consolidation-related problems (e.g., embankment consolidation, wick-drain performance).
+Although the example presented in the manuscript is based on synthetic data, it demonstrates DeepONet's efficiency.
+Future studies that collect dense pore-pressure data and monitor the evolution of consolidation over time would be ideal for further advancing and validating the framework envisioned in this study.

+Additionally, while this study uses a constant $C_v$ as trunk input, spatial heterogeneity could be addressed in future efforts by treating the soil property field $C_v(x,y,z)$ as an additional input function to the Branch network.
+Finally, a potential pathway for experimental integration could involve transfer learning, where a model pre-trained on large-scale synthetic data is fine-tuned using sparse, high-fidelity field measurements, providing a multi-fidelity DeepONet \citep{xu2024multi}.